Aberystwyth and Tregaron Bank

-In the 1960s and 1970s the Bank's notes inspired a Mr Richard Williams to imitate them.
+In the 1960s and 1970s the bank's notes inspired a Mr Richard Williams to imitate them.

 Banknotes

 The notes were issued for ten shillings, £1, £2 and up to £10.
 The number of sheep on the engraving corresponded to the number of pounds represented by the bank note, though the £5 and £10 notes bore respectively one ram and two rams.
-The ten shilling note was decorated with an illustration of a lamb.
+The ten shilling note had an illustration of a lamb.

 The earliest note appears to have been issued on 1 October 1810 and bears the signature of William Davies on behalf of Evans, Jones, Davies & Co.
-A number of notes have been preserved signed either by John Evans or William Davies.
+A number of notes have been preserved signed either by John Evans or by William Davies.
 The notes are all dated within the period 1810 to 1814.

-Original Black Sheep bank notes are held by the British Museum, and Ceredigion Museum.
+Original Black Sheep bank notes are held by the British Museum and Ceredigion Museum.
 Llanidloes Museum holds original promissory notes issued by the Bank.

 Members of the bank

 The members of the bank were John Evans of Penygraig, Aberystwyth, Joseph Jones and William Davies, and their London agents at that date were Veres, Smart, Baron & Co.

-A memorial tablet to John Evans can be found at Llanbadarn Fawr churchyard, near Aberystwyth.

 Tregaron branch

 The bank opened a branch in Tregaron in 1810, as a result of the thriving local economy based on wool, droving, agriculture, and supporting businesses, such as blacksmiths and public houses.

-The proprietor of the Gold Shop in Tregaron obtained an original Black Sheep bank note after a 15-year wait.
-The bank note was found in the papers of a Carmarthen solicitor.